Ghana national football team: Local team

-The football association of Ghana (GFA) administers national teams at different levels, including 1 for the local national team.
+The football association of Ghana (GFA) administers national teams at levels, including one for the local national team.
 The team is restricted to players who only play in the local league, thus the Ghana Premier League.
 It is nicknamed Local Black Stars.

-Records
+Player records

 Players in bold are still active with Ghana.

 Most appearances

-André Ayew is Ghana's most capped player with 120 appearances.
+Jordan Ayew is Ghana's all-time most capped player with 124 appearances.